Monitoring diagnostic to show multiple datasets in one plot (incl. biases)#

 for plotting biases.
 These keyword arguments update (and potentially overwrite) thecbar_kwargs

 for the bias plot.
-This option has no effect if no reference dataset is given.- common_cbar: bool, optional (default: False)
+Only relevant for plots including reference datasets.- common_cbar: bool, optional (default: False)

 Use a common colorbar for the top panels (i.e., plots of the dataset and the corresponding reference dataset) when using a reference dataset.
 If neither